uhtoff/QDPuzzleBot/README.md

 !r puzzle-round-name
 ```
 This will create a `#puzzleround-name` [category](https://support.discord.com/hc/en-us/articles/115001580171-Channel-Categories-101)
-along with a `#meta` puzzle text and voice channel for the round.
+along with a `#meta` puzzle text for the round.
 The `#meta` channels are the place for general discussion about the round,
 as well as discussion about the meta puzzle (if there is more than one meta, creating new puzzle channels would be prudent).

 For a new puzzle, one can either post the puzzle via `!puzzle` in the `#bot` channel: